 However, when comparing to Q3 2023, Alcoholic Beverages and Confectionery & Snacks are the two categories showing a slight increase in innovation launches, with all other categories showing a decline.

 Home Care once again as the category with highest number of innovations sold on promotion and highest number of innovation contribution to total sales between all categories.
 Alcoholic Beverages is showing the highest average velocity when it comes to innovation sales.

 Category with highest number of innovations sold on promotion

 Category where innovations have the highest average velocity

 Highest innovation sales contribution to total value sales

-Looking at the most active brand owners in innovations over the past 52 weeks, P&G takes the top spot with 2774 innovations launched.
+Looking at the most active brand owners in innovation, P&G leads the way with L’Oreal following closely.

 5 most innovation active brand owners

 Home Care + Personal Care + Non Alcoholic Beverages

 Non Alcoholic Beverages